For all the pizza and pulled pork lovers alike - this Pulled Pork Pizza might just make your day. It certainly did mine.

 No doubt it has been around for a long time over here, but it must have passed me by somehow when I lived in the UK and Ireland.
 Although it seems to be spreading over the Atlantic now too and that's because it's so delicious and super easy to make.

 I have three versions Slow Cooker Pulled Pork and when you are rushed for time, this Stove Top Pulled Pork which is super quick to make and equally as good and then for a little something different Pulled Pork with an Amazing Blueberry BBQ Sauce.
-All are low synned, but you could also make it syn free if you use this Syn Free Barbecue Sauce or swap out the maple sugar for sweetener.
+You could also use this Barbecue Sauce or swap out the maple sugar for sweetener.
 Want my personal opinion?
-Just use the maple syrup and syn it, it’s totally worth it and very little syns when divided out into portions.
+Just use the maple syrup, it's totally worth it when divided out into portions.

-This totally curbed the cravings for the day and all for very little syns.
+This totally curbed the cravings for the day.
 Served up with a salad it was PERFECT!!
-My whole family love smokehouse style recipes, so coming up with all these low synned versions keeps us all happy.
+My whole family love smokehouse style recipes, so coming up with all these versions keeps us all happy.

-For the base of the Pulled Pork Pizza, I know there are some bread mixes that can be used as a Healthy Extra B and in turn can then be used to make a pizza base, but sometimes when you fancy pizza, you just don’t want to be messing around making the crust, so I just use a healthy extra b serving of pita bread or tortilla wrap, as I am a thin crust kind of gal anyway and it’s a perfect serving.
+For the base of the Pulled Pork Pizza, I know there are some bread mixes that can be used and in turn can then be used to make a pizza base, but sometimes when you fancy pizza, you just don’t want to be messing around making the crust, so I just use a serving of pita bread or tortilla wrap, as I am a thin crust kind of gal anyway and it's a perfect serving.

 If you don't fancy Pulled Pork Pizza and would prefer a regular style pizza, then check out this amazing Pizza Sauce (that also works well for topping chicken or stirring into pasta)

-Below is a few suggestions for other toppings for your Syn Free Pizza Base (make sure you syn any synned ingredients you use):
+Below is a few suggestions for other toppings for your Pizza Base:

 - MARGHERITA: pizza sauce, topped with chopped fresh basil and mozzarella